-Since I’ve been following the Lord over the last three decades, I’ve watched Christians—some of them being the most faithful and the most zealous of my friends—leave the Lord and veer off into atheism or some other world religion.
+Since I’ve been following the Lord over the last three decades, I’ve watched believers — some of them being the most faithful and the most zealous of my friends — Christians abandon the faith, leave the Lord, and veer off into atheism or some other world religion.

 Whether you want to call it apostasy or backsliding is irrelevant.
-I want to stay with one narrow idea: The reasons why they said they bailed out on the Lord.
+I want to stay with one narrow idea: the reasons why they said they bailed out on the Lord and abandoned the faith.

 As I shuffle these people in my mind—some of whom served the Lord for over 20 years before they pulled the plug on believing in Jesus altogether—each of them said they did so for one of these seven reasons.